IndrajeetPatil/ggstatsplot/README.md

   data = datasets::iris,
   x = Species,
   y = Sepal.Length,
-  mean.plotting = TRUE,                           # whether mean for each group id to be displayed type = "robust",                                # which type of test is to be run outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag xlab = "Type of Species",                       # label for the x-axis variable
+  notch = TRUE,                                   # show notched box plot mean.plotting = TRUE,                           # whether mean for each group id to be displayed type = "parametric",                            # which type of test is to be run outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag xlab = "Type of Species",                       # label for the x-axis variable